-My 4 kids love this grilled zucchini recipe, which really says something.
+My 4 kids love this simple grilled zucchini recipe, which really says something.
 Plus, I’m happy to say that all 8 of the kids who taste-tested this grilled zucchini for me gave it a thumbs up and asked for seconds!

 One of my kids is a picky eater, and surprisingly even she loves this grilled zucchini.
 Which is a huge win for our family!
 It’s hard to find side dishes that are healthy, gluten free and picky eater approved!